 2. Select External Tool from the drop-down menu at the top of the Add Module Item screen:

 A list of tools that have been installed for your course site will appear.
 Click on Hypothesis.

-Note: You must upload PDFs to your Canvas file repository before completing the steps below.
+You must upload PDFs to your Canvas file repository before completing the steps below.
 The Canvas File Picker does not allow for uploading new documents.

 Click on the title of the file you wish to use and click Submit.

-4. Rename your Module Item
+5. Rename your Module Item